Mattmart42/PLANGFINAL/README.md

 # PLANGFINAL - Maze Agent
 Project from AI used for PLang Final :)

-Check out my Maze Agent avoid pits and solve a maze!
+Check out my blind Maze Agent avoid pits and solve a maze!

 I do this by opening the project in VSCode and opening a new terminal.